fidic-biomath/BindingInteraction/README.md

         such as optimisation geometries and single point energies, as in this methodology.
      3. Dunbrack library on graphical interface Chimera software for substituting residues for others selected by the user.
      4. PROPKA 3.1 for assigning charges to a protein structure.
      5. GAMESS software for calculating binding energy using the Fragment Molecular Orbital method (FMO) at SQM DFTB3.
 Molecules must be fragmented prior to single point energy calculation, when the `MHCBI` uses GAMESS software.
 Such fragmentation is performed by a graphical user interface programme known as Facio; however, Facio is not controlled by `MHCBI` in script mode due to this program having a non-open-source licence.

 ## MHCBI 2.0.0

-The aim of the `MHCBI` pipeline is to automate tasks regarding binding energy methodology for MHC-like systems requiring several replications for estimating receptor-ligand interactions.
-This pipeline is an open source tool (GPL-3.0 Licence) and is intended to be adapted, modified or used according to user needs.

 ### Download